-The Kiosk mode is a way of locking down a device when the device is intended to be shared by multiple users or in a public setting.
-Any device with the Kiosk mode enabled would allow users to access only one specific app and not tab out to use any other apps.
+Kiosk mode is a way of locking down a device when the device is intended to be shared by multiple users or in a public setting.
+Any device with the Kiosk mode enabled would allow users to access only one specific app and not tap out to use any other apps.
 This is common for state testing software.
 A filtering solution would not be needed for an app that is locked down to only one use.

 It is recommended that you do not use the Kiosk mode on your students’ Chromebook as the Kiosk mode for daily use.
-Kiosk mode does not run any forced installed G Suite extensions including Securly.
+Kiosk mode does not run any forced installed G Suite extensions, including Securly.
 It also does not install the Securly certificate, causing SSL errors if you are using Securly DNS filter on your Chromebook network.
-You would lose out on filtering when the device is in Kiosk mode without the Securly extension for Chromebooks.
+You will lose out on filtering when the device is in Kiosk mode without the Securly extension for Chromebooks.

-To learn how to setup Managed Guest Sessions in G Suite click here.
+To learn how to set up Managed Guest Sessions in G Suite, click here.

 To learn more about disabling Guest Mode for Chromebooks, click here.